qcodespp/qcodespp.github.io/docs/source/installation.rst

 - If you will use VISA instruments (e.g. ones that communicate via GPIB, USB, RS232) you should install the NI VISA and GPIB(488.2) backends from the National Instruments website `here <https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html>`__ and `here <https://www.ni.com/en/support/downloads/drivers/download.ni-488-2.html>`__.
 Keysight also offers a VISA backend, available `here <https://www.keysight.com/zz/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html?jmpid=zzfindiosuite>`__.

-- If the qcodes++ install fails, you may need to install `Visual Studio C++ build tools. <https://visualstudio.microsoft.com/downloads/>`__.
+- If the qcodes++ install fails, you may need to install `Visual Studio C++ build tools <https://visualstudio.microsoft.com/downloads/>`__.
 After following the link, go to *Tools for Visual Studio* and then *Build Tools for Visual Studio*.

 GitHub install
 --------------
 If you prefer to be as up-to-date as possible, or wish to contribute, you can install qcodes++ directly from the GitHub repository.
 First, install the `git client <https://git-scm.com/>`__ and open a Git Bash instance.
-Then cd ('change directory') to the desired directory (usually C:/git on Windows) and clone the repository
+Then cd to the desired directory (usually C:/git on Windows) and clone the repository

 .. code-block:: bash